unc-csxl/orientation/frontend/typescript_tutorial.md

 There is also another interesting feature of TypeScript worth mentioning here.

 TypeScript is a ***structural language***.
-This means that TypeScript views object as equivalent types *if they share the same structure*, NOT just the same name!
+This means that TypeScript views objects as equivalent types *if they share the same structure*, NOT just the same name!
 On the otherhand, Java is a ***nominal language***, which means it views objects as equivalent types if they share the same name ONLY (or if there is an inheritence relationship).

 So, we can *technically* directly create a value of type `Person` in TypeScript!
 This is not something you can directly do in Java without creating a subclass.
 The syntax would look like so: